Sahil-Sud/Job_Market_Analysis_DataProfile_2023-24_python/README.md

 ![](3_project\images\scatter_plot_optimizedSkill_withTech_DA.png)

 #### Insights:
-- The scatter plot shows that most of the programming skills (colored blue) tend to cluster at higher salary levels compared to other categories, indicating that programming expertise might offer greater salary benefits within the data analytics field.
+- The scatter plot reveals that most programming skills (blue) tend to be associated with higher salary levels, suggesting that programming expertise can lead to better pay in data analytics.

-- The database skills (colored orange), such as Oracle and SQL Server, are associated with some of the highest salaries among data analyst tools.
-This indicates a significant demand and valuation for data management and manipulation expertise in the industry.
+- Database skills (green), such as Oracle and SQL Server, are linked to some of the highest salaries among data analyst tools, reflecting strong demand and high value placed on data management and manipulation skills.

-- Analyst tools (colored green), including Tableau and Power BI, are prevalent in job postings and offer competitive salaries, showing that visualization and data analysis software are crucial for current data roles.
-This category not only has good salaries but is also versatile across different types of data tasks.
+- Analyst tools (orange), like Tableau and Power BI, are common in job listings and offer competitive salaries, highlighting the importance of visualization and analysis software in today’s data roles.

 # What I Learned
 Throughout this project, I embarked on a data adventure that not only boosted my Python prowess but also revealed the inner workings of the data analyst job market.
 Here are some fun and insightful takeaways from my journey: